AlexIoannides/elasticsearchr/README.md

 }')
 ```

+_(Elasticsearch 5.x users please note that when using the out-of-the-box mappings the above aggregation requires that `"field": "species"` be changed to `"field": "species.keyword"` - see [here][es_five_mappings] for more information as to why)_

-That is also executed via the `%search%` operator on the appropriate resource - e.g.,
+This aggregation is also executed via the `%search%` operator on the appropriate resource - e.g.,

 ```r
 elastic("http://localhost:9200", "iris", "data") %search% avg_sepal_width